swissup/swissup.github.io/m2/extensions/pagespeed/usage.md

 php bin/magento deploy:mode:show
 ~~~

-### Enable compression
+### 1. Enable compression

-If on google pagespeed suggestion you can see something like
+If on google pagespeed suggestion you can see something like:

 ![Enable compression](/images/m2/pagespeed/suggestion/compression.png)

-Test GZIP compression
+> Enable compression

-You can check your site [here](https://checkgzipcompression.com/)
+>
+> Compressing resources with gzip or deflate can reduce the number of bytes sent over the network.
+>
+> [Enable compression](https://developers.google.com/speed/docs/insights/EnableCompression) for the following resources to reduce their transfer size by 1.9MiB (76% reduction).

+##### How to fix

 When optimizing a website’s performance, the very first thing you should check is whether or not your site is taking advantage of GZIP Compression.
 If you see green message.
 All right.
 But if you see red error message than you need to enable and test gzip compression support on your web server.